 - Co-transfection of two separate vectors encoding different proteins.
 This allows protein-protein interactions to be analyzed.

 - Co-transfection of multiple DNA plasmid vectors into packaging cells for the production of viral vectors.
 Packaging plasmids encode essential viral structures, such as the envelope and capsid.
 Another plasmid is engineered to contain the gene of interest.

 - Co-transfection of individual vectors for Cas9 nuclease and CRISPR gRNA in gene editing experiments.

 Selecting the right reagent is essential to ensuring co-transfection efficiency and success.
 Invitrogen Lipofectamine reagents are proven to be effective for co-transfection experiments.

-Lipofectamine® 3000 reagent leverages our most advanced lipid nanoparticle technology to enable superior transfection performance and reproducible results.
-It delivers exceptional transfection efficiency into the widest range of difficult-to-transfect and common cell types with improved cell viability.
+Lipofectamine 3000 reagent uses advanced lipid nanoparticle technology, enabling exceptional transfection performance.
+It delivers exceptional transfection efficiency into a wide range of difficult-to-transfect and common cell types.